How does inflation affect investments?

 Most people understand that inflation increases the price of their groceries or decreases the value of the dollar in their wallet.
-In reality, though, inflation affects all areas of the economy — and over time, it can take a bite out of your investment returns.
+In reality, though, inflation affects all areas of the economy — and over time, it can even take a bite out of your investment returns.

 What is inflation?